 On the other hand this way of partitioning code leads to less than optimal I/O access patterns.
 This is particularly noticeable when using “stacked files” (a common use case on the NCI installation of the datacube) while doing “pixel drill” type of access.

-Same netCDF file is opened/closed multiple times – no netCDF chunk cache sharing between reads
+The same netCDF file is opened/closed multiple times – no netCDF chunk cache sharing between reads

 Larger more complex (many bands) files might have slightly larger “open overhead” to begin with, not a problem if you share the same file handle to load all the data of interest, but adds to a significant cost when you re-open the same file many times needlessly.